ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the divergent wind from a spectral divergence :class:`Fieldset`

     * - :func:`geostrophic_wind`
-      - Computes geostrophic wind on pressure levels in a :class:`Fieldset`
+      - Computes the geostrophic wind on pressure levels in a :class:`Fieldset`

     * - :func:`streamfn`
       - Computes the stream function from a spectral vorticity :class:`Fieldset`